Charles Williams (British writer): Early life and education

 W. H. Auden, one of Williams's greatest admirers, reportedly re-read Williams's extraordinary and highly unconventional history of the church, The Descent of the Dove (1939), every year.
 Williams's study of Dante entitled The Figure of Beatrice (1944) was very highly regarded at its time of publication and continues to be consulted by Dante scholars today.
 His work inspired Dorothy L. Sayers to undertake her translation of The Divine Comedy.
 Williams, however, regarded his most important work to be his extremely dense and complex Arthurian poetry, of which two books were published, Taliessin through Logres (1938) and The Region of the Summer Stars (1944), and more remained unfinished at his death.
 Some of Williams's essays were collected and published posthumously in Image of the City and Other Essays (1958), edited by Anne Ridler.

 Williams gathered many followers and disciples during his lifetime.
 He was, for a period, a member of the Salvator Mundi Temple of the Fellowship of the Rosy Cross.
-He met fellow Anglican Evelyn Underhill in 1937 and would later write the introduction to her published Letters in 1943.
+He met fellow Anglican Evelyn Underhill in 1937 and later wrote the introduction to her published Letters in 1943.

 When World War II broke out in 1939, Oxford University Press moved its offices from London to Oxford.
 Williams was reluctant to leave his beloved city, and his wife Florence refused to go.
-From the nearly 700 letters he wrote to his wife during the war years, a generous selection has been published — "primarily… love letters," the editor calls them.
+From the nearly 700 letters he wrote to his wife during the war years, a generous selection has been published – "primarily… love letters," the editor calls them.

-But the move to Oxford did allow him to participate regularly in Lewis's literary society known as the Inklings.
-In this setting Williams was able to read (and improve) his final published novel, All Hallows' Eve, as well as to hear J. R. R. Tolkien read aloud to the group some of his early drafts of The Lord of the Rings.
-In addition to meeting in Lewis's rooms at Oxford, they also regularly met at The Eagle and Child pub in Oxford (better known by its nickname "The Bird and Baby").
-During this time Williams also gave lectures at Oxford on John Milton, William Wordsworth, and other authors, and received an honorary M.A. degree.
+The move to Oxford did allow him to participate regularly in Lewis's literary society, the Inklings.
+In this setting Williams read (and improved) his final published novel, All Hallows' Eve.
+He heard J. R. R. Tolkien read aloud to the group some of his early drafts of The Lord of the Rings.
+In addition to meeting in Lewis's rooms at Oxford, they regularly met at The Eagle and Child pub in Oxford.
+During this time Williams gave lectures at Oxford on John Milton, William Wordsworth, and other authors.
+He received an honorary M.A. degree in 1943.

 Williams is buried in Holywell Cemetery in Oxford.
 His headstone bears the word "poet" followed by the words "Under the Mercy", a phrase often used by Williams himself.

 Personal life

 In 1917 Williams married his first sweetheart, Florence Conway, following a long courtship during which he presented her with a sonnet sequence that would later become his first published book of poetry, The Silver Stair.
+Williams nicknamed his wife 'Michal'.
 Their son Michael was born in 1922.

 Williams was an unswerving and devoted member of the Church of England, reputedly with a tolerance of the scepticism of others and a firm belief in the necessity of a "doubting Thomas" in any apostolic body.